 County & District Employers

-TCDRS serves more than 735 Texas counties and diverse districts, like water districts, hospital districts, appraisal districts, emergency services districts and more.
+TCDRS serves nearly 800 Texas counties and diverse districts, like water districts, hospital districts, appraisal districts, emergency services districts and more.
 We help our employers compete with the private sector to hire and retain talented staff by providing competitive retirement beneﬁts at affordable rates.

 TCDRS is not a one-size-fits-all system.
 Each employer maintains a customized plan of retirement beneﬁts with the flexibility to select beneﬁts and pay for those beneﬁts based on their needs and budgets.

 We help more than 320,000 county and district employees in Texas save for retirement, disability and survivor benefits.
 Our members are nurses, mechanics, road crew workers, sheriffs, attorneys, office workers, jailers and judges.
 They work in our ports, our parks, in urban areas and rural towns.
 But no matter their title, location or background, they all have one thing in common: Their jobs make our communities better, providing valuable services, such as healthcare, education, utilities and public safety.